 With the ever increasing megapixel count for digital camera sensors, the size of images keeps getting bigger.
 Add to this the ease that digital photography allows one to take multiple pictures and most avid digital photographers will be using up a lot of their hard drive space.
 An external hard drive is a great addition for anyone who uses a digital camera for two reasons.
 First, it can increase your overall storage space.
 Second, it can be used to back up your primary computer.
-Western Digital has made some great drives and their My Passport external drives provide a large amount of space with fast USB 3.0 interface for fast transfers to newer PCs while still being compatible with older USB 2.0 systems.
-Prices start around $180.
+Seagate's Desktop Backup Plus offers a very spacious four terabyte storage capacity with some fast speeds thanks to the USB 3.0 interface.
+Priced around $180.

 The most popular flash media formats for digital cameras are SD and Compact Flash.
 While most cameras do have USB ports on them for transferring files to a PC, a card reader can be very useful when a camera has run out of batteries, multiple cards need to be downloaded or you just don't have a USB cable handy.
 Lexar is one of the major players in the flash memory business and they have a spectacular card read with their Professional UDMA Dual-Slot USB reader.
 It is a very compact reader that can be used with any computer with a USB slot and card read both of the popular card formats.
 The latest version features USB 3.0 for the best possible speeds but is still compatible with older USB 2.0 ports.
 It is one of the fastest card readers on the market and can easily boost downloading speeds with high performance flash cards.
 Prices start around $35.

 While getting digital photographs printed is as easy as going to the local drugstore, many of the prints generated by these kiosks and counters leave much to be desired in terms of their quality.
 A quality photo printer can allow the digital photographer to print their own photos in the comfort of their own home or studio and be able to control what the end result is for the pictures.
-Canon is one of the big names in photography and they also happen to make some excellent inkjet printers designed specifically for photography.
-The PIXMA IP3600 is a nice mid-priced model that offers a five color cartridge system for excellent color reproduction at very high print resolutions.
-Priced from $90.
+An all-in-one printer can also be extremely useful for the photographer that happens to have lots of older film prints that they may want to touch up or digitize.
+The Epson Express XP-850 is a very compact all-in-one inkjet unit that provides some fast and very high quality output.
+It is capable of being used with Windows or Mac computers and also features wireless connectivity with iOS devices.
+Priced around $250.

 While digital cameras come with a variety of digital editing software, many of the features in these programs are lacking.
 A dedicated photo editing software package can be extremely useful for the digital photographer.
 Adobe is a name that is synonymous with graphics editing and their Photoshop program has been the pinnacle of editing for years.
 The full blown software package has way more than the digital photographer really needs and also has an extremely expensive price tag.
 The Photoshop Elements program brings a much more affordable but full featured editing package to digital photographers.
 Priced around $90.